hybridgroup/robeaux/README.md

 ## Pronunciation

-Robeaux should be said aloud like "robo".
-We want to be the handsome user interface for all your robotic devices.
+Robeaux should be pronounced "robo".
+We wish to be the handsome user interface for all your robotic devices.

 ## Pushing new versions